cdmanbg/php_routeros_rest_api/README.md

 You can check the example script: php_rest_api_examples.php for more details

+As Mikrotik HELP page explains - REST API is available Starting from RouterOS v7.1beta4, it is implemented as a JSON wrapper interface of the console API

+But I strongly recommend you to use latest version ( as of now it's 7.8 ) or minimum 7.7 - anything bellow this is full with major bugs.

 # how to enable REST api in Mikrotik
 Just a quick example how to enable fast your REST API With Self Signed Certificate Change 10.2.4.75 with your router IP